MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/dualengine-idl.md

 SITE_PERMISSION_REQUEST_ALLOWED            | Request for the permission was granted.
 SITE_PERMISSION_REQUEST_DISMISSED            | Request for the permission was dismissed without a response.

 #### VisibleEntryUpdateOperation

-Indicates the type of operation of the `VisibleListUpdateEntry`.
+Indicates the type of operation of the [VisibleListUpdateEntry](visiblelistupdateentry.md#visiblelistupdateentry).

 > enum [VisibleEntryUpdateOperation](#visibleentryupdateoperation)